 The rewarded ads will let users play a game demo instead of compelling them to view a video.
-Google hopes to gain players’ interest with this new in-game Ad product.
+Google hopes to gain players’ interest in this new in-game Ad product.
 Also, it launches a new option for in-game video ads.
 I.e., Players may select which video, he/she can watch to earn extra life/loot.

 Most importantly, Google is planning to change the Ad bidding process.
 Like Header Bidding, there will be a unified open auction (soon) for all the demands from various Ad Exchanges like OpenX, Smaato, etc.

-Interested in receiving the roundups straight to your inbox, Subscribe to our newsletter!
+Interested in receiving the roundups straight to your inbox?
+Subscribe to our newsletter!